What is an RA?

-Resident assistants (RAs) are peer advisers and educators who live and work with student residents to assist them in addressing their personal, interpersonal and academic needs within the residence hall and college community.
-RAs foster a sense of belonging and build community by getting to know residents, planning and implementing floor/hall activities and programs while maintaining a secure environment by addressing policy violations.
+Resident Assistants (RAs) are peer advisors and mentors who live and work with on-campus residents to assist them in addressing their personal, interpersonal and academic needs within the residence hall and college community.
+RAs foster a sense of belonging and build community by getting to know residents, planning and implementing floor/hall events and programs while maintaining a secure environment by addressing policy violations.
 Most importantly, RAs genuinely care about their residents and have the desire to help younger students succeed.

-RAs report to the residence director of their respective residence area.
+RAs report to the Residence Director of their respective residence hall.

-Being n RA is a challenging job.
+Being an RA is a challenging job.
 Why should you consider it?
 Here are some of the benefits you can expect as a RA:

 - Increased skills such as time management, communication, peer counseling, event planning, leadership, navigating college resources, and more!
 These skills can really give you a jump on your job search after college no matter what field you are choosing to study.